ILL-DIE-TRYING/phph1/doc/files/inc/phph1.php.txt

 	*
 	* @param integer $shard This is the index number of the shard from the $network array.
 The shard MUST be defined in the <a href='https://one.saddlerockit.com/doc/files/inc-config.html'>inc/config.php</a> $phph1_apiaddresses array. example: If 'mainnet' were selected for $network above and we wanted to use chard 0, the value for this would be 0.
 	*
+	* @param array $phph1_blockedaddr This is a one per line array of IP addresses that should not be allowed to run methods.
+The array is set in <a href='https://one.saddlerockit.com/doc/files/inc-config.html'>inc/config.php</a> and if left empty will block nobody.
+This array is ignored if the $phph1_allowedaddr array is not empty.
+	*
+	* @param array $phph1_allowedaddr This is a one per line array of IP addresses that are the only addresses allowed to run methods.
+The array is set in <a href='https://one.saddlerockit.com/doc/files/inc-config.html'>inc/config.php</a> and if left empty will not be used.
+If this array is not empty, $phph1_blockedaddr will be ignored (due to redundancy).
+	*
+	* @param integer $phph1_allowbigdata Some requests have a page index (page number) option included in some of those options is the ability to use -1 as the index page.
+When using -1 the data set returned could possibly be huge causing a massive load on the server.
+By default using the -1 option is disabled to prevent this from happening.
+You can enable -1 page requests here by setting $phph1_allowbigdata to 1 in inc/config.php.
+UPDATE 2022-5-3: When last tested, none of the methods that are supposed to be able to use -1 according to the Harmony doc are not working and return an error.
+Since discovering this, I have staticly set this to 0 and and changing it in inc/config.php will not change anything.
+	*
 	* @return void
 	*
 	*/